John Wykeham Archer: Career

 He claimed to have revived the practice of engraving monumental brasses, and produced several large monuments of this type from his own designs.
 He likewise painted a few works in oil.

+Death

 He died 25 May 1864 and was buried on the western side of Highgate Cemetery.
 His grave (no.129110) no longer has a readable inscription on the headstone.